Advertisement

 Surf and Skate Culture in Carlsbad

 The city is known for its rich surf culture, stemming from the 1960s, when the sport began to gain popularity along the West Coast.
 It's the birthplace of the Morey Boogie Board, invented by Tom Morey in 1971, whose innovative approach to wave riding made the activity more accessible.
-There is also no shortage of renowned surf spots here: breaks at destinations like Tamarack and TerramarPonto Jetties and Carlsbad State Beach attract both seasoned surfers and newcomers (when visiting Carlsbad State Beach, be sure to check out The Camp Store, a surfers’ hangout where you can grab a bite and see live music).
+There is also no shortage of renowned surf spots here: the 7 miles of coast include breaks at destinations like Tamarack and TerramarPonto Jetties and Carlsbad State Beach attract both seasoned surfers and newcomers (when visiting Carlsbad State Beach, be sure to check out The Camp Store, a surfers’ hangout where you can grab a bite and see live music).

 Early risers should check out First Light Surf Club, an organization that meets up to ride morning waves with a focus on mental health.
 Local surf shops like Offshore Surf ShopSurfboardBroker, and Witt’s Carlsbad Pipeline and schools such as SoCal Surf Lessons and Surfin Fire solidify Carlsbad's status as a surfer’s haven.